beeman88/stub/9060/readme.txt

 9060
-error link and synch an invoice with an unlinked customer
+error link an invoice with an unlinked customer

 config.sys